yiisoft/validator/README.md

 }
 ```

+##### Resolving rule handler dependencies

+Basically, you can use `SimpleRuleHandlerResolver` to resolve rule handler.
-In case you need extra dependencies, this can be done by [rule handler container](https://github.com/yiisoft/validator-rule-handler-container/).
+In case you need extra dependencies, this can be done by `ContainerRuleHandlerResolver`.

 That would work with the following implementation: